srobin9/hakmin-gcp-checkride/README.md

 *   Proper authentication and authorization to manage GCP resources.
 *   Basic understanding of Terraform, GCP, Kubernetes, and Helm.
 * All sub-folders of this directory should have their own `terraform.tfvars` file that define variables, except for `01-landing-zone`.
+* You must have a dedicated Terraform Host project to run the 01-landing-zone project
+* You must have service project to run the remaining projects from 02-service-network to 05-application.

 ## Usage